omgaz/AngularGDD/README.md

 	node ./server/web-server

-## Writing code
+## Code

-Code base is in the src folder.
-Edit files in here, the run the Grunt command to compile it to your client.
+Code is in the `src` directory.

+Run `grunt` to concat and minify (src compilation directory is `client/app`).

-## Usage
+## API

 get characters

 	get /api/characters

+## version 0.0.1

+ - static json files for content

+## next steps

+ - migrate css to scss
+ - migrate js to coffeescript (or typescript)
+ - handle route navigation
+ - create new characters (start with just local storage for now then maybe an AWS db)